-During the periods students are absent due to self isolation, work from every lesson is uploaded onto Google Classroom; this might be more problematic for practical subjects such as PE.
-This is where you will access remote learning including any streamed or recorded segments of lessons.
-The summary of our Remote Education Provision provides clarity and transparency to students and parents/carers about what to expect from remote education for self isolating individuals and if local restrictions require entire groups of students or whole or bubbles to remain at home.
+During the periods students are absent due to industrial action, work from teachers not striking on the day is uploaded onto Google Classroom; this might be more problematic for practical subjects such as PE.
+This is where you will access remote learning including any live segments of lessons.
+The summary of our Remote Education Provision provides information to students and parents/carers about what to expect from remote education.

 All students have access to many online learning forums which means they can use many of the following to enhance, consolidate or stretch their learning: